thomashoneyman/purescript-halogen-realworld/README.md

 I’m a senior software engineer at [Awake Security](https://github.com/awakesecurity) (and previously at [CitizenNet](https://citizennet.com)).
 Both companies have large production PureScript applications that have remained reliable, understandable, and maintainable as they scale.
 I’m convinced PureScript is the best language for single-page applications available today.

 This repository follows the [RealWorld](https://github.com/gothinkster/realworld) spec to implement a Medium clone called Conduit using [Halogen](https://github.com/slamdata/purescript-halogen).
-It’s large enough to demonstrate real world examples (CRUD, state management, scalable architecture, type classes, components, etc) but not so large as to be overwhelming..
+It’s large enough to demonstrate real world examples (CRUD, state management, scalable architecture, type classes, components, etc.) but not so large as to be overwhelming.

 ## Installation